enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/Paphos.md

 - develop guidelines to help adding the RSIT in existing environments.
 - proposal and examples on multiple values to be shared with the mailing list
 - proposal on how to deal with obsolete value to be shared with the mailing list
+- further work to integrate fields for the translated version in the machine readable version